-The 2019 global fuel cells market size was valued at approximately USD 10.48 billion, according to a study conducted by the market research company Grand View Research.
-The upwards trend in fuel cell demand is foreseen to continue throughout 2020 and beyond.
-Expecting a CAGR of 15,5 % during the years 2020-2027, the total market size will exceed USD 33 billion in 2027
+According to a study conducted by the market research company Global Market Insights the 2021 global fuel cells market size was valued at approximately USD 3.0 billion.
+The upwards trend in fuel cell demand is foreseen to continue.
+Expecting a CAGR of 10.1% during the years 2022-2030, the total market size will exceed USD 8.6 billion in 2030.